Central Virginia

 • 00:43:18

-Well, I will say, you know, and I'll stop with this, but one of the advantage of getting UVA at the table with us and the advantage of getting the two school systems at the table is increased ridership means more money.
+Well, I will say, and I'll stop with this, the advantage of getting UVA at the table with us and the advantage of getting the two school systems at the table is increased ridership means more money.

 • 00:43:32